ephraimduncan/how-to-nextjs/README.md

 ## Conclusion

 Thank you for staying with me this far.
 In this tutorial, we’ve seen how it’s easy to create a web application powered by Next.js and hosted on Vercel.
 We’ve also shown how quickly we can set up pages in a Next.js app, how to style the application both on the component and global level, how to navigate between pages and also my favorite feature of Next.js, how to create API routes.
-Thank you.
+Thank you one again.
 Till Next time.